NLnetLabs/cascade/README.md

 ## Feature Set

-Cascade offers a pipeline where zones are loaded, signed and published in several stages, letting you review and approve with automation at each step:
+The Cascade pipeline runs as a single binary, without the need for additional database software.
+Zones are loaded, signed and published in several stages, letting you review and approve with automation at each step:

 ![cascade-pipeline](https://github.com/user-attachments/assets/8427c617-bb73-44a4-a47e-90e9699157e0)